Code List 81 - 45: Text within images

 Explanation

-Code 45 is used to indicate that images in the publication contain text content.
+Code 45 indicates that images in the publication contain text content.

 Text in images is where the text is separate from the image data so can be accessed by assistive